Culture, Arts & Media

 The Whitney Museum's artist page offers the most useful institutional summary.
 It describes Eisenman as central to the discourse around queer and feminist practices since the early 1990s and emphasizes the way the work moves across painting, prints, sculpture, humor, art-historical reference, and social observation.

 That breadth matters because Eisenman is often introduced too narrowly: either as a queer painter, a figurative revivalist, or a satirical social chronicler.
-All three labels point at something real, and none is enough.
+All three labels point at something in the work, and none is enough.

 The Whitney's 2012 Biennial text gets closer.
-It stresses both the current political and economic world in the work and the artist's broader fascination with the human condition.
+It stresses both the political and economic conditions around the work and the artist's broader fascination with the human condition.
 That balance helps.
 Eisenman's scenes are often unmistakably of their moment, but they do not feel trapped there.
 They are about recession moods, public space, class tension, detachment, and intimacy, yet also about older matters: how people gather, posture, embarrass themselves, and try to remain recognizable to one another.

 The figures are distorted, but the social feeling is exact